-This leaflet describes what you can expect to happen if you ask your GP to refer you to see a specialist doctor privately.
+This page describes what you can expect to happen if you ask your GP to refer you to see a specialist doctor privately.
 Please read the information carefully.

 What happens next?